Yohan460/go-jamf-api/api/docs/ApiIntegrationsAPI.md

 func main() {
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
 Default sort is id:asc.
 Multiple sort criteria are supported and must be separated with a comma.
 Fields allowed in the query: id, displayName.
-Example: sort=displayName:desc (optional) (default to ["id:asc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter app titles collection.
+Example: sort=displayName:desc (optional) (default to {"id:asc"}) filter := "filter_example" // string | Query in the RSQL format, allowing to filter app titles collection.
 Default filter is empty query - returning all results for the requested page.
 Fields allowed in the query: id, displayName.
 Example: displayName==\"*IntegrationName*\" (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()